gozeld4/SolvaNET/README.md

 ## Solution Structure

-SolvaNET.ipynb/: The jupyter notebook that includes all code.
+SolvaNET.ipynb: The jupyter notebook that includes all code.

-README.md/: This file.
+README.md: This file.

 ## Conclusion